Our Work

 That said, more than 1 billion people each year are affected by infectious diseases—including neglected tropical illnesses that thrive in impoverished and marginalised communities, in conflict zones and in the overcrowded conditions that so often prevail in settlements for refugees and the internally displaced.
 In such places, poor sanitation, limited access to safe drinking water and often-inadequate health services combine to make conditions ideal for outbreaks of disease.

-A significant number of International Medical Corps’ responses have included technical assistance for the treatment and control of epidemic diseases.
-Our staff of more than 8,000 worldwide includes physicians and public health specialists who coordinate health responses worldwide and engage in pandemic-preparedness activities.
+A significant number of International Medical Corps’ responses have included responses related to the treatment and control of epidemic diseases.
+Our staff members worldwide include physicians and public health specialists who coordinate health responses and engage in pandemic-preparedness activities.

 At International Medical Corps, our goals are to:

-• Contribute to the global target of ending AIDS as a public health threat by 2030.
+• contribute to the global target of ending HIV/AIDS as a public health threat by 2030;

-• Educate and inform populations on disease-control measures.
+• educate and inform populations on disease-control measures; and

 READ MORE